Skip to the main content

 Duties and responsibilities vary from province to province.
 In Alberta, nurse practitioners may:

-• support and counsel patients regarding health problems
+• Counsel and support clients regarding health problems

-• manage and carry out patient care on an ongoing basis
+• Manage and carry out client care on an ongoing basis

-• refer patients to other health care providers as needed
+• Refer clients to other health-care providers as needed

-Nurse practitioners are registered in one of three streams of practice.
-These include Adult, Child (with or without a neonatal specialty), and Family / All Ages.
+Nurse practitioners are registered in one of four streams of practice.
+These include Adult, Child (with or without a neonatal specialty), Family / All Ages, and Neonatal.

 Working Conditions